serbathome/azure_sql_db/README.md

 Terraform code to create Azure SQL database servers.
-Code supports dr sites in another reqion with failover groups and local read-only replica for reporting.
+Code supports dr site in another reqion with a failover group and a local (same region) read-only replica for reporting.
 Databases can be placed in elastic pool or attached to db server.